efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 For more information on the security and permission system see the [Security Documentation](../security)
 </div>

-The [api:DataObject] API has more granular permission control, which is enforced in [api:ModelAdmin] by default.
+The [api:SilverStripe\ORM\DataObject] API has more granular permission control, which is enforced in [api:ModelAdmin] by default.
 Available checks are `canEdit()`, `canCreate()`, `canView()` and `canDelete()`.
 Models check for administrator permissions by default.
 For most cases, less restrictive checks make sense, e.g. checking for general CMS access rights.